hectorproko/PERSISTING-DATA-IN-KUBERNETES/Project23_Steps.md

 website-index-file   1      9m16s
 ```

-To update the configmap.  can either update the manifest file, or the kubernetes object directly.
-Lets use the latter approach this time.
-kubectl edit cm website-index-file
-It will open up a vim editor, or whatever default editor r system is configured to use.
-Update the content as  like.
-"Only the html data section", then save the file.

-We will update configMap by modiying the kubernetes object directly ( can also acomplish this updting the manifefst file).
-To update the object we `kubectl edit cm website-index-file` (It will open up the default text editor configured in the system to use.
-We Update the content as  like.)
+We will update configMap by modiying the kubernetes object directly *(can also be done by updating the manifest file*).
+To update the object we use `kubectl edit cm website-index-file` *(It will open up the default text editor configured in the system to use.
+We Update the content as we like.)*
 ```css
 hector@hector-Laptop:~/Project23$ kubectl edit cm website-index-file configmap/website-index-file edited
 ```
-In our case I have udpate the heading to say "USING ConfigMAP!"
+In our case I have udpated the heading to say "**USING ConfigMAP!**"
 ![logo](https://raw.githubusercontent.com/hectorproko/PERSISTING-DATA-IN-KUBERNETES/main/images/configmap.png)

-Once again to get the ClusterIP to access it via lynx
+Once again to get the ClusterIP and access it via lynx
 ``` bash
 hector@hector-Laptop:~/Project23$ kubectl get service NAME            TYPE           CLUSTER-IP       EXTERNAL-IP                                                              PORT(S)        AGE